johncarlangelo/SmartBite/demo-app-VISION/nextjs-app/README.md

 # Pull the LLaVA 7B vision model (required for image analysis)
 ollama pull llava:7b

+# Pull the Llama 3.2 1B model (required for recommendations and recipes)
+ollama pull llama3.2:1b

-# Verify the model is installed
+# Verify the models are installed
 ollama list
 ```